 Dr. Sponaugle's clinical research has proven that most Parkinson's patients suffer from dopamine deficiencies and reduced dopamine receptivity.
 Parkinson's Disease is caused by the gradual death of dopaminergic neurons in the Substantia Nigra.
 These nerves are rich in the neurotransmitter dopamine, and the loss of these nerves means loss of dopamine.

-Parkinson's Disease is the most common serious movement disorder in the world.
+Parkinson's Disease is the most common severe movement disorder in the world.
 It is the second most common neurodegenerative disorder, the first being Alzheimer's.

 Symptoms of Parkinson's Disease